yaselh/rt-yolo/README.md

 Not compiled with OpenCV, saving to predictions.png instead
 ```

-The image with the bounding boxes is in `predictions.png`.
+The images with the bounding boxes are in `PATH_TO_IMAGES/predictions`.

 ## Examples